erjanmx/laravel-live-tinker/README.md

 ## Installation

-You can install the package via composer (`Note: install only in your dev-environment`):
+You can install the package via composer

+> Install only in your dev-environment

 ```bash
 composer require erjanmx/laravel-live-tinker --dev